boratanrikulu/quik/README.md

 **Accountless**
 You don't need to create any account to use Virtuell.
 Just use it!

-**No need for program**
+**No need installation**
-You don't need to install anything to your device.
+You don't need to install anything.
 Simply use it in your browser, in any device.

 **No money charge**
 Free, forever.